 - Include clearly tagged facts in the description: This does not have to be in sentence format.
 If you are selling something, you can include the price, manufacturer, or any details relevant to the searcher.
 Use an “active” voice and action oriented language for call-to-action copy.
 “Find out More”, “Learn more now” “Today Only”.

 - Provide a benefit or solution.
 This is why we choose niches like we do, to provide an answer to someone’s search.
-Tell searchers of the benefits that you provide or why they should read your post.
+Tell searchers of the benefits that you provide or why they should read your post, in clear language.

 - Do not include double quotation marks or any non-alphanumeric characters in your description.
 Google may think that the start of the quote is actually the end of the tag and cut it off right there!
 There are HTML entities (special characters) that can be used, but it is simpler to just not do it.